 The Glow worms were spotted again last year, in July just after dusk along the north side of the reserve.
 They are fascinating insects, not like worms at all but more like a small beetle.
 Glow worms eggs even glow, all be it slightly.
 The young larvae take between 1 – 2 years to become adult glow worms, and spend their time eating small snails.
 Female adult glow worms glow when they are trying to attract a mate; the males don’t glow but can fly, so seek out a mate that way.
 Adults don’t have jaws so don’t eat, thus only live for up to 14 days!
 For more info on glow worms look at www.glowworms.org.uk

 Also spotted last summer....a very large puss moth caterpillar.
 Approx the size of an adult’s smallest finger!
 They eat willow and poplar, which there are plenty of at the lakes.
 They have the toughest cocoon of any other UK moth.
 They spend the winter within this cocoon and then hatch out in the spring.

 Daubenton's and pippistrelle bats enjoy eating midges and moths around the reserve during year, we do organise bat walks during the summer months, please email us for more information.

 There is a 1.5 mile circular walk with a large 'all weather' bird hide and cliff top 'look out' platforms.
 Picnic benches are spaced at intervals round the walk, so why not make an afternoon of it?
 Well behaved dogs on leads are welcome.
 Adults £2.50, children £1.50, under 5's free.

-We are proud to announce the opening of our NEW SPECIMIN LAKE.
-This is well stocked with a great range of good looking 11 – 30lb fish.
+The SPECIMIN LAKE is maturing nicely now.
+It is well stocked with a great range of good looking 11 – 30lb fish.
 There are pictures of the recent catches in the fishery office.
-The swims are ready so come along and give it a go…..one bite and you’ll be hooked!
+The catches are getting better and better so come along and give it a go…..one bite and you’ll be hooked!